Arksine/moonraker/docs/configuration.md

 #  The mqtt topic used to publish commands to the device.
 This parameter must
 #  be provided.
 command_payload:
 #  The payload sent with the topic.
-This can be a template, with a "request"
+This can be a template, with a "command"
-#  variable included in the template context, where "request" is either "on"
+#  variable included in the template context, where "command" is either "on"
 #  or "off".
 For example:
-#    {% if request == "on" %}
+#    {% if command == "on" %}
 #      TURN_ON
 #    {% else %}
 #      TURN_OFF